 Leaping to Trump’s defense

-Back in 2016, Trump said he hoped Brexit leader Nigel Farage might be made ambassador to the United States.
+Back in 2016, Trump said he hoped Brexit leader Nigel Farage might be appointed ambassador to the United States.
 May refused.

 Farage is now angling for the same position again and trashing the civil service for good measure, claiming they are “not politically neutral”.
 (You would be hard pressed to find a civil service anywhere in the world that tries harder than Britain’s to stay out of politics.)

-May’s likely successor, Boris Johnson, stopped short of justifying Trump’s outburst in a debate on Tuesday, but wouldn’t back Darroch either.
+May’s likely successor, Boris Johnson, stopped short of justifying Trump’s outburst on Tuesday, but wouldn’t back Darroch either.
 According to The Guardian, this factored into Darroch’s decision to resign.

 Johnson seems content to be Trump’s satrap.
-If other conservatives, who normally obsesses about surrendering “sovereignty” to the EU, are uncomfortable with taking orders from Washington, they aren’t letting us know.
+If other Conservatives, who otherwise obsesses about surrendering “sovereignty” to the EU, are uncomfortable with taking orders from Washington, they are not telling us.